Toggle Menu

 Lawrence: Yeah and why’s that?

-Mechanic: Microwavable Burritos
+Mechanic: Microwavable burritos.

 Lawrence: What?
 What is that supposed to mean?